 Here are listed 15 locations with blowholes in Hawaii Islands.
 Wondermondo is aware that this list should be much longer.
 The geology of Hawaii is suitable for these geological formations because there are lots of suitable materials – these volcanic islands have many recent lava flows that have reached the sea.
 There are reports about more blowholes in Hawaii Island, Molokai, and other islands.

 Please, give me a message if you know of blowholes that need to be added to this list!

 Along the sea shore here can be found impressive geological formations, including some fine blowholes.

 Powerful, visually very impressive blowhole.
 At high tide and wind, it gets up to 9 – 10 m high.

 Height: Several metres

 One of the rather many blowholes in this area.
-At rough weather the fountain from the blowhole is several meters high.
-Belowed photography place.
+In rough weather, the fountain from the blowhole is several meters high.
+Beloved photography place.

 Small blowhole which creates a fountain at certain wind and wave directions.

 Small blowhole in one of the most recent lava flows on Maui.